Enterprise-Content-Management/documentum-rest-client-html5/README.md

 to communicate with Rest server and render the UI.

 ## Environment Preparation
-1. Java 6 or later is installed for REST Services.
+1. Java 6 or 7 is installed for REST Services.
 2. Documentum REST Services 7.2 is deployed in the development environment.
-3. Tomcat 7.0 as runtime enviroment for the client.
+3. Tomcat or any other compliant web container for Documentum REST Services 7.2 is installed.
-3. FireFox, Chrome, IE are all supported.
+3. Firefox, Chrome, IE are all supported.
 FireFox is recommended.

 ## How To Use
-1. Download the project files in your development environment
+1. Download the project files to your local storage.
+2. Put the project directory into the web container's deployment directory.
+	Take Tomcat example:
-2. Adjust Tomcat's *{tomcat_home}/server.xml* file , adding a <context> inside the <Host> element, :
+	Adjust Tomcat's *{tomcat_home}/server.xml* file , adding a <context> inside the <Host> element,
 >      <Context path="/restapp" docBase="{source code root}/app" />

+Please note that to avoid Cross-Origin Resource Sharaing (CORS) issues, Documentum REST Services and the HTML5 application are assumed to have the same host and port.

 2. Bounce Tomcat.
 3. You now should be able to access this app by entering the following into the browser's URI field **http://demo-server:8080/restapp.
 4. If all goes well, you now should be prompted by the pop up dialog to enter Home Services URI